On the GKZ discriminant locus: Finite maps and base change

 \section{Finite maps and base change}

 In this appendix we show that under some conditions, finiteness is open.
-This is not true in complete generality.
+This fact has been used very crucially in the proof of Proposition \ref{lem:VEA=VA}.
+Openness does not hold in complete generality.
 See the second answer in \cite{open} for a (non-noetherian) counter example between affine varieties.

 \begin{proposition} Let $\gamma:S\r T$ be a homomorphism of $\NN$-graded commutative rings, where $T$ is finitely generated as $T_0$-algebra and $T_0$ is a finitely generated $S_0$-module.
 Then $\Spec S_0$ contains an open subset $U$ such that for any $S_0$-scheme $\phi:W\r \Spec S_0$ we have that $W\times_{S_0} \gamma$ is finite if and only if $\im \phi\subset U$. \end{proposition} The proof is given below after some lemmas.
-To reduce verbosity, in the rest of this appendix all rings are commutative. \begin{lemma}{\cite[Proposition 2.2]{ATVdB}} Let $S$ be an $\NN$-graded ring.
+To reduce verbosity, in the rest of this appendix all rings are commutative.
+We use indices to indicate degree restrictions; e.g. if $M$ is $\ZZ$-graded then $M_{[a,b]}$ denotes subset of $M$ whose elements' homogeneous components have degrees in the interval $[a,b]$. \begin{lemma}{\cite[Proposition 2.2]{ATVdB}} Let $S$ be an $\NN$-graded ring.
 Let $M$ be a $\ZZ$-graded $S$-module with a left-bounded grading, i.e. $M_{-N}=0$ for $N\gg 0$.
 Assume that $M_n$ is finitely generated $S_0$-module for every $n\in \ZZ$.
 Then $M$ is finitely generated $S$-module if and only if $M/S_{>0}M$ is right bounded. \end{lemma}

-\begin{proof} If $M$ is finitely generated $S$-module, then $M/S_{>0}M$ is always right bounded, while the inverse follows by the assumption that $M$ is left-bounded and that $M_n$ is finitely generated $S_0$-module for every $n\in \ZZ$. \end{proof} Recall that if $N$ is an $R$-module then the \emph{support} $\Supp_R N$ of $N$ is the set of $P\in \Spec R$ such that $N_P\neq 0$.
+\begin{proof} If $M$ is finitely generated $S$-module, then $M/S_{>0}M$ is always right bounded, while the converse follows by the assumption that $M$ is left-bounded and that $M_n$ is finitely generated $S_0$-module for every $n\in \ZZ$. \end{proof} Recall that if $N$ is an $R$-module then the \emph{support} $\Supp_R N$ of $N$ is the set of $P\in \Spec R$ such that $N_P\neq 0$.
 If $N$ is finitely generated then $\Supp_R N=V(\Ann_R N)$ and hence in particular $\Supp N$ is closed (see \cite[Lemmas 29.5.3, 29.5.4]{stacks-project}).

 For $S$, $M$ as in Lemma \ref{lem:fg1} put $F_S(M)=\bigcap_{N\ge 0} \overline{\Supp_{S_0}(M/S_{>0} M)_{\ge N}}$.
 Note that $F_S(M)$ is an intersection of closed sets and hence is itself closed.

 \begin{corollary} Let $S$, $M$ be as in Lemma \ref{lem:fg1}.
 Then $M$ is finitely generated $S$-module if and only if $F_S(M)=\emptyset$. \end{corollary}